Nan0NJ/self-driving-bot/README.md

 # Self-Driving Bot

-The project focuses on developing a self-driving car simulation system using machine learning and artificial intelligence to enable clear navigation on roads.
+The Self-Driving Bot project focuses on developing a sophisticated self-driving car simulation system utilizing machine learning and artificial intelligence to enable clear and efficient navigation on roads.
+This simulation aims to mimic real-world driving scenarios, providing a platform to test and improve autonomous driving algorithms.

+## Project Description

+The project is developed using modern web technologies and tools.
+Key features of the project include:

+- **Machine Learning and AI:** The core of the self-driving capabilities is powered by a machine learning model and AI algorithms, designed to process and interpret sensor data ( with rays ), make decisions, and control the vehicle.
+- **TypeScript:** The entire codebase is written in Typescript
+- **Simulation Environment:** A simulation environment is created to test and validate the self-driving algorithms.

+## Report
+The report can be found on Overleaf: [Self-Driving Bot Report](https://www.overleaf.com/read/ktvxvrcbvcxr#9ad0b6)

 ## How to Use